marcgg/marcgg.github.com/_posts/2015-08-18-deadlines-estimates-software-startup.md

 >
 > <span class='dpm'>PM:</span> Really?
 It seemed easy!
 >
 > <span class='ddev'>D:</span> Yes, it could have been easy.
-The thing is that we made this structural choice a while back and I'd need to change before making the export.
+The thing is, we made this structural choice a while back and I'd need to change it before making the export.
 Do you think it's worth it?
 >
 > <span class='dpm'>PM:</span> I was thinking it would only take a day when I assigned the ticket to you...
 I don't think it's worth spending two weeks on that.
 It's just a feature that would have been nice to have if it had taken a day or two.
 >